-Figure: Steady HRR for Sprinkler Activation in 3 Minutes vs. H and R -
+Figure F.64: Steady HRR for Sprinkler Activation in 3 Minutes vs. H and R F-67

-Figure : Steady HRR for Sprinkler Activation in 4 Minutes vs. H and R -
+Figure F.65: Steady HRR for Sprinkler Activation in 4 Minutes vs. H and R F-68

-Figure : Steady HRR for Sprinkler Activation in 5 Minutes vs. H and R -
+Figure F.66: Steady HRR for Sprinkler Activation in 5 Minutes vs. H and R F-69

-Figure : Steady HRR for Sprinkler Activation in 6 Minutes vs. H and R -
+Figure F.67: Steady HRR for Sprinkler Activation in 6 Minutes vs. H and R F-70

-Set : Overview and Assumptions
+Table/Plot Set F: Overview and Assumptions

-Table set consists of three subsets:
+Table/Plot set F consists of three subsets of tables:

 Tables to determine smoke detector actuation time as a function of the ceiling height above the fire and the radial distance between the detector and the fire (Step 2.7.2).